restqa/restqdata/README.md

 * `config.space_key` (required) The space identifier where the dataset page is located
 * `config.auth.username` (required) The authentication username
 * `config.auth.password` (required) The authentication password
-* `config.prefix_title` (required) The prefix of your resource page , default: Dataset (example: to get the resource "user", the script will search for a page called "Dataset users")
+* `config.prefix_title` (optional) The prefix of your resource page , default: Dataset (example: to get the resource "user", the script will search for a page called "Dataset users")

 ### The Server way